glasgowm148/ergonaut-handbook/Guides/Ergonaut-Handbook/Editor's-Guide.md

 # Editor's Guide

 The site is written in Markdown, which is trivial to pick up (you might've already used it before without realising), but there is a fully fleshed visual editor which makes it even simpler.

+[Markdown Cheatsheet](https://www.markdownguide.org/cheat-sheet/) and a web-based [preview tool](https://markdownlivepreview.com/) are some Markdown tools you may find helpful.

 # Regional versions